kghose/Chhobi/Readme.md

 Usage
 =====
 The main browsing interface is the Ribbon, which represents each picture as a small tile.
+The tiles are arranged in order from latest to oldest, from left to right.
 Hovering the mouse over the tile causes the picture and it's associated metadata to appear in the preview pane.
-Using the mousewheel (or the up and down cursors) will "zoom" in or out on the ribbon.
-This will not only change the size of the photo tiles, but it will also change what date information is displayed on the time line in the ribbon.
-At the furthest zoom, only years are displayed, as the zoom increases months, days and then hours are displayed on the timeline.

 The caption, date and keywords can be edited in the preview pane.
 Clicking on a tile, or selecting a bunch of tiles adds them to the holding table.
 The tiles on